Introduction of Python Function

 Conclusion – How to Call a Function in Python

 Programming application making use of functions creates a robust application and easier to manage code and code reusability.
-Try to keep the length of functions limited, and if your function is going big then divide them into smaller functions.
-If you passing any values to a function, always keep default values to prevent errors.
+Try to keep the length of functions limited, and if your function is going big, then divide them into smaller functions.
+If you are passing any values to a function, always keep default values to prevent errors.